Click on images to visit member galleries

 Meetings normally run the second and fourth Monday each month from September to May.

-The next meeting will be Monday, Dec.
-9at 7 p.m. at the Seniors' Fifth Avenue Activity Centre at 170 5th Ave SE in Salmon Arm.
-Note our new meeting location on by clicking on the following link, click Get Directions and with your left mouse button, pull the map down to show road access from Highway 1 at Shuswap Street.
+The next meeting is April 28, at 7 p.m. at the Seniors' Fifth Avenue Activity Centre at 170 5th Ave SE in Salmon Arm.
+Note our new meeting location on by clicking on the following link, click Get Directions and with your left mouse button, pull the map down to show road access from Highway 1 to Shuswap Street.

-To see the next agenda and future themes, under Club Info - Agenda - Current, click here.
+To see the Future agenda and future themes, under Club Info - Agenda - Current, click here.

 CAPA Pacific Zone News

 The Canadian Association for Photographic Art 2014 Spring edition of Pacific Zone News is now available at http://www.capapac.org/pzn/PZNSpring%202014.pdf.
 Enjoy!